Innovation Series

 Interactive UI of TensorFlow — neural network playground

-Neural network dictionary
+Neural network terms

 Before starting the demos, here are some crucial building blocks of the deep learning model.
 Neural networks consist of three layers of nodes: